 Low- and middle-income families who want to buy homes may be able to get a bond loan.
 State and local authorities issue bond loans to subsidize the cost of becoming a homeowner for those who meet certain income requirements, either by lowering interest rates or offering cash assistance.
 Curious about how bond loans work?
 We’ve got you covered.
 We can also help you find a financial advisor to work with if you want to improve your finances to secure a conventional mortgage with favorable terms and rates.
+Consider working with a financial advisor as you evaluate whether a bond loan, or any kind of loan, is a good idea for you.

 Find out now: How much house can I afford?

-What is a Bond Loan?
+What Is a Bond Loan?

 Making the jump from renting to buying can be tough if your income isn’t high.
 But the government doesn’t want homeownership to be something only the rich can achieve.
 That’s why there are programs in place to make buying a home more accessible to low- and middle-income families.
 Bond loans comprise one such program.